8 Steps to an Organized Pantry

 I know, total BOOOOO.
 But you will be so happy when you put all those beautiful bins back on CLEAN shelves.

-I just used a little warm water and dish soap to wipe everything from the shelves to the pantry door, to the trim around the pantry.
+Use a little warm water and dish soap to wipe everything from the shelves to the pantry door, to the trim around the pantry.
+Sweep or vacuum up the floor if you have a full size pantry.

-Place empty bins on shelves to decide placement
+6) Place empty bins on shelves to decide the placement

 Just play around with your bins until they look nice on the shelves.
 You may find yourself moving things around later, and that’s totally fine!